Hello, my name is Taro Washimiya and I work at Macnica providing technical support for Altera® FPGA products.

 It is possible to implement it if the compilation passes even if it is other than c0, but it is still recommended to use dedicated wiring.

-For other device details, refer to the pin connection guidelines for your target FPGA.
+For other devices, refer to the pin connection guidelines for your target FPGA.

-Also, see the Intel® FPGA documentation for PLLs and clock networks in each device family.
+Also, refer to the Altera® FPGA documentation for information on PLLs and clock networks for each device family.

 Stratix® series